 Downtown Denver is home to many offices and skyscrapers, but it also has a great cultural, entertainment, and shopping district.
 16th Street Mall and LoDo (Lower Downtown) are the hot areas.

-16th Street Mall runs for several blocks and is lined with hotels, shops, galleries, restaurants, cafés, and bars, many located in historic buildings.
+Running for several blocks, 16th Street Mall is lined with hotels, shops, galleries, restaurants, cafés, and bars, many located in historic buildings.
 My favorite shop that I stopped into was the Rocky Mountain Chocolate Factory.

 Designed by I.M.
-Pei, its alternating granite pattern is supposed to like a diamondback rattlesnake from above.
+Pei, the street’s alternating granite pattern is supposed to like a diamondback rattlesnake from above.
 A free electric shuttle bus runs down the center of it.